erin-nielsen/ldap2pg/README.md

-## Demo Cleanup
-This removes the new users and groups from PostgreSQL database synced with ldap so you can run the demo again.
+## Remove Newly Created Roles and Users from PostgreSQL Database
+This section describes how to "clean-up" your database to run this procedure again if needed.

+1. Copy the file from this project's repository folder to a folder on your PostgreSQL node:

+		/ldap2pg/psql-scripts/revoke-priv-roles.sql

+2. Obtain a database session to the PostgreSQL database you are synchronizing with.

+3. Execute the following command to remove the newly created marketing and hr roles and their users from the PostgreSQL database.

-	bdrdb=# \i  psql-scripts/revoke-priv-role.sql
+		\i  psql-scripts/revoke-priv-roles.sql